 Gear & Tent (Now registering!): Gear & Tent Roadies manage all participant’s gear and tents throughout the event!
 This team loads all gear into trucks each morning, and then offload gear in the assigned area each afternoon.
 15 members of this team should be able to drive a 24-foot truck.
 Must be able to lift 70+ lbs.

-Information Services (Now registering!): This Roadie team is responsible for lost and found items, manages lunch pick-up for sagged cyclists, and is where many Roadie teams go to pick-up their lunches each morning.
+Information Services (Closed for 2019): This Roadie team is responsible for lost and found items, manages lunch pick-up for sagged cyclists, and is where many Roadie teams go to pick-up their lunches each morning.
 This is a customer service oriented job, and Roadies in this role should enjoy working closely with people.
 Must be able to lift 20 lbs.

 LifeCycle Village (Closed for 2019): This team works closely with staff to create a visual, welcoming, and interactive experience at the center of camp.
 Tasks will include setting up of banners, mobile lounge, technological equipment and charging station.
 Members of this team should be customer service oriented, able to lift 30 lbs and stand on their feet for extended periods.
 Costumes and a welcoming, enthusiastic attitude encouraged.